DOCTORAL PSYCHOLOGY COURSE DESCRIPTIONS

 - Alison G. Wong, Assistant Professor of Marriage and Family Therapy

 Courses are offered for 4 quarter units of credit unless otherwise noted.
-Master’s-level Marriage and Family Department courses are generally available only to marriage and family department students, unless otherwise noted.
+Master’s-level Marriage and Family Therapy Department courses are generally available only to MS MFT students, unless otherwise noted.

 FAMILY STUDIES (FS)

 FS 500 Family Systems Dynamics.This course prepares the student of marriage and family to conceptualize the dynamics of family relationships in systemic terms.
 The course examines a variety of issues related to the social processes within the family itself, including how families handle stress and conflict.
 Open to all students.

 FS 501 Gender and Sexuality.
 This course examines the social, psychological, physical, ethical and theological dimensions of gender and human sexuality.
 The course focuses on sexual issues and the redefinition of gender roles in the family, as well as providing an overview of sex therapy approaches in which MFT students learn to diagnose, assess and treat sexual disorders within the scope of their clinical practice.